alexa-js/alexa-app/README.md

 ## Error Handling

 Handler functions should not throw exceptions.
 Ideally, you should catch errors in your handlers using try/catch and respond with an appropriate output to the user.
 If exceptions do leak out of handlers, they will be thrown by default.
 Any exceptions can be handled by a generic error handler which you can define for your app.
 Error handlers cannot be asynchronous.
+The generic error handler, below, will automatically resolve the promise (request) with `response.send()` if it does not occur in the error handler.
+`response.fail(message, exception)` should only be called from a controlled calling environment, e.g. your own server, not AWS Lambda.
 ```javascript
 app.error = function(exception, request, response) {
   response.say("Sorry, something bad happened");